OpenSourceEconomics/OpenSourceEconomics.github.io/events.md

 ### OSE meetup

 We arrange monthly events which provide participants with an opportunity to present and learn about different software solutions, as well as to receive feedback on their current research projects.
-The events usually take place on the third Monday of every month at 6pm at the Institute of Applied Microeconomics.
+The events usually take place on the third Monday of every month at 6&nbsp;p.m. at the [Institute of Applied Microeconomics](https://www.iame.uni-bonn.de){:target="_blank"}.
 Please see our [website](https://github.com/OpenSourceEconomics/ose-meetup) for details.

 ### OSE retreat